The Public-Private Partnership Law Review: Mexico

 Considering the above, the usual measures adopted to manage, prevent and mitigate project risks include the following:

 - contract provisions: the PPP Law provides that the contract must contain among its provisions the efficient distribution of risks between the public and private parties, which must be properly balanced and, in any case, the contracting entities cannot guarantee any payment or indemnity for risks that are not established in the contract, the PPP Law or its Regulations;

 - SPV: the SPV or project company is the entity responsible for hiring financing for the project, entering into the necessary agreements (i.e., EPC and O&M) and being held liable in the case of default;

-- insurance: the PPP Law also provides that the private party must hire insurance to cover, at least, the risks that the infrastructure, end users, assets and goods are exposed to during the term of the contract;
+- insurance: the PPP Law also provides that the private party must take out insurance to cover, at least, the risks that the infrastructure, end users, assets and goods are exposed to during the term of the contract;

-- financial terms: lenders are usually willing to bear limited risk provided that they are adequately compensated through interest rates or other financial terms and conditions on the project loan.
+- financial terms: lenders are usually willing to bear limited risk provided that they are adequately compensated through interest rates or other financial terms and conditions of the project loan.

 iv Adjustment and revision